 First, create a yum repository for in /etc/yum.repos.d:

 Then save and close the file.

 Start Sensu and Uchiwa and enable auto-start:

 Sensu will be available on HTTP port 3000 by default.
-Open your favorite browser and navigate to http://yourdomain.com:3000 or http://server-ip:3000 and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com:3000 or http://server-ip:3000 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 3000 to enable access to the control panel.